ging/fiware-draco/docs/processors_catalogue/ngsi_carto_sink.md

 PostgreSQL [databases name length](http://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS) is limited to 63 characters.

-Also, becouse of a Carto's requirement, the name must begin with a letter (a-z).
+Also, because of a Carto's requirement, the name must begin with a letter (a-z).

 [Top](#top)